kellyav/filmsdb/README.md

 were released between 1990 and 2000 (inclusive), and with budgets over $100 million

 ### revenue
+Examples of questions explored in this multi-facted sql query:

 - average amount grossed by all films whose titles start with the letter 'A'.